NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 * After a successful login your token will be resynched and you should be able to proceed.

-If you are still experiencing issues with your token, send a help request to rdhpcs.aim.help@noaa.gov with the title "Please check RSA token status."
-To expedite troubleshooting, please include the full terminal output you received when you tried to use your token.
+If you are still experiencing issues with your token, open a :ref:`help request <getting_help>` with the title *Please check RSA token status.* To expedite troubleshooting, please include the full terminal output you received when you tried to use your token.

 * If RSA token is working and still unable to login to the PW system, check whether your workstation is behind a firewall that is blocking